Coming September 1, 2026

 and the Civilization That Built It

-Format: Hardcover, Paperback, eBook, Audiobook
+Hardcover, Paperback, eBook

-A freely downloadable resource for book clubs, classrooms, parents, and professionals
+A freely downloadable resource

 “What appears in the output is not the system’s vision of the world.
 It is the world’s image of itself, processed through a structure the world built.”

-— System Voice (AI), Ch.
-15
+—System Voice (AI), Chapter 15

 “Artificial intelligence is not invading a stable order.
 It is being welcomed by institutions that are already tempted by the very substitutions it performs well.”